 Self-study – One way to prepare for the LSAT is to study at home and at your own pace.
 You can study this way by purchasing or borrowing LSAT prep books.

-- Preparation course – Alternatively, you can purchase and participate in a preparation course.
+- Preparation course – Alternatively, you can purchase and participate in an LSAT preparation course.
 There are usually options for in-person classes, as well as online classes.

 - Private tutoring – Finally, you can hire a private tutor to work with you one-on-one or in a small group.